top of page

 When One Dose of Fluconazole Is Not Enough

 The standard 150 mg dose of fluconazole is effective for uncomplicated infections, but recurrent cases often require more intensive therapy.
-This is because yeast can form stronger colonies, can hide within vaginal tissue, or may involve Candida species that are less responsive to a single dose.
+This is because yeast can form stronger colonies, hide within vaginal tissue, or involve Candida species that are less responsive to a single dose.
+Beyond the one-dose treatment, several evidence-based options exist.

 Extended Fluconazole Therapy